eead-csic-compbio/allopolyploids/README.md

 The next step in this section would be to remove underrepresented labels, which in our case we chose to be those present in less than 12 (6%) gene trees.

-## 6) Consensus labelled trees and MSA files
+## 6) Consensus subgenome labelled trees and MSA files

-In this last step the subgenome alleles that we had been using were converted to new consensus subgenomes labels (in capitals, as in the paper).
+In this step the allopolyploid allele labels that we had been using (lower case) were simplified to consensus subgenomes labels (in capitals, as in the paper).
+This was guided by a four-way analysis, described in the paper, which included:

-This was guided by patristic distances (see Excel file ([patristic_distances.xlsx](./09_consensus_labels/patristic_distances.xlsx)) computed in [Geneious](https://www.geneious.com/) from the concatenated ML tree obtained in the previous step.
++ Patristic distances and their clustering in a Principal Component Analysis (see Excel file [patristic_distances.xlsx](./09_consensus_labels/patristic_distances.xlsx) produced by [Geneious](https://www.geneious.com/) from the concatenated ML tree obtained in the previous step.

++ Allelle percentages in bootstrap trees (see Excel file [boostraps_label_percentages.xlsx](./09_consensus_labels/boostraps_label_percentages.xlsx)).

++ Relative frequency of allele labels per species (up to four alleles).

++ The topology of the ML tree.

+The final subgenomic labelling rules are:

 ```
-original   consensus label
+allele   consensus sungenome label
 a+c             A
 b               B
 d               D
 e               E
+e(Bret)         E_core
 f+g+h+i         H

 ```